 Methodology

 This review is based on the randomly selected research articles dealt with different interventions and impacts of KVKs on farmers and those articles were peer reviewed articles from various journals.
-I found more than 30 articles related to KVKs., out of it 10 articles are deeply discussed about the different interventions followed for technology assessment, refinement and demonstration to impact the farming communities were selected to analyse, to find major results to discuss upon it.
+I found more than 30 articles related to KVKs, out of which 10 articles are deeply discussed about the different interventions followed for technology assessment, refinement and demonstration to impact the farming communities were selected to analyse, to find major results to discuss upon it.

 Distribution of KVKs in India